28 December 21st, 1946

 The “Professor”’s daughter had seen me perform once in the People’s Theater, and she loved my acting so much that she immediately when to her father and told him that they needed an actor exactly like me in the Windsor Theater.

-He always relied his daughter’s expertise; she used to go around to all the other theaters and look for new talent for the Windsor Theater.
+He always relied on his daughter’s expertise; she used to go around to all the other theaters and look for new talent for the Windsor Theater.
 He asked her what kind of roles I played and how I sang and danced, and after taking it all in, he bit his lower lip, like he always used to do when he wanted to say something.
 And he said:

 – If this is true, they’re taking him for granted…